dsccommunity/ActiveDirectoryCSDsc/README.md

 ### xAdcsOnlineResponder

+This resource can be used to install an ADCS Online Responder after the feature has been installed on the server.

+For more information on ADCS Online Responders, see [this article on TechNet](https://technet.microsoft.com/en-us/library/cc725958.aspx).

+#### Properties

 `Credential = <PSCredential>`
   If the Online Responder service is configured to use Standalone certification authority, then an account that is a member of the local Administrators on the CA is required.
   If the Online Responder service is configured to use an Enterprise CA, then an account that is a member of Domain Admins is required.